zday294/Bedrock_Server_Manager/README.md

 You should now have the repository available in Ubuntu 18.04.
 If you're unfamiliar with git and github, read [the Git Getting Started Guide](./gitting_started.md)

 You will also need to create a GitHub account if you do not already have one.

+### Run the setup script

+Navigate to your local version of the repository in the Ubuntu 18.04 terminal.
+Once there, run the command "sudo source setup".
+This will run a script to install the Python interpreter for Ubuntu 18.04 and the python linter which helps you find errors.